Graduate Training

 Personal and Professional Development

-PPD at Cambridge provide a suite of training courses, workshops and events to support postgraduate and research students from all disciplines across the University of Cambridge, including the intensive three-day GRADSchool scheme.
+PPD at Cambridge provide a suite of training courses, workshops and events to support postgraduate and research students from all disciplines across the University of Cambridge according to the Cambridge Researcher Development Framework.
 This provision is intended to complement that of the Schools and Departments so postgraduate students can develop the skills they need to be successful in their research, and in their future career.

 Training aimed specifically at doctoral students within the Arts and Humanities is also available.
 This includes activities such as an employability day, research skills induction event, training in collaborative research, editing groups, and a publication day.
-For more information on these courses, please contact Dr Matt Lane, PPD Researcher Developer (Arts, Humanities and Social Sciences): matthew.lane@admin.cam.ac.uk
+For more information on these courses, please contact Dr Steve Joy Head of Researcher Developer Programmes: Steve.Joy@admin.cam.ac.uk

 Other School-level training